-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice provided Saturday morning appointments which offered a range of services such as contraception, smears, and dressings as well as GP appointments.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice provided Saturday morning appointments. - There was a minor ailments clinic which was a daily clinic held until 6pm.